 - Excessive system noise

 - Increase in Fuel energy bills

-What exactly is magnetic sludge?
+What is magnetite sludge?

 Magnetic sludge in your radiators can hide a multitude of things once it has built up, this is the most common cause of corrosion in radiators.
-From the inside of your radiators it will cause rusting which ends up eating tiny holes in the radiator resulting in leaks.
+From the inside of your radiators, it will cause rusting which ends up eating tiny holes in the radiator resulting in leaks.

-Its always best if you have a very old system to air on the side of caution.
+It’s always best if you have a very old system to air on the side of caution.